UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 * What is your testing strategy?

 >> We are planning to use JavaScript/TypeScript throughout the whole project.
 As there is an existing prototype on hand, we will just go ahead and use the same frameworks that prototype depends on, that is, [Expo][expo] for the mobile app frontend, [React][react] for the web app frontend that will be built from the ground up, [Feathers][feathers] for the backend API\authentication stuff and [PostgreSQL][postgres] for the database.
-[Docker][docker] will be introduced for both deployment and testing purposes to maintain a consistent and purely clean environment for the app to run smoothly such that "well the app does run on my computer, there’s no reason it fails on the production server" kind of stories could be prevented.
-Both the production version of the backend and the web app will be hosted on our partner’s server, and the mobile app will be pushed into the public preview channel of Google Play Store (for Android) and App Store (for iOS), though the beta version will be tested and hosted on our private servers for a much easier server management.
+[Docker][docker] will be introduced for both deployment and testing purposes to maintain a consistent and purely clean environment for the app to run smoothly such that "well the app does run on my computer, there's no reason it fails on the production server" kind of stories could be prevented.
+Both the production version of the backend and the web app will be hosted on our partner's server, and the mobile app will be pushed into the public preview channel of Google Play Store (for Android) and App Store (for iOS), though the beta version will be tested and hosted on our private servers for a much easier server management.

 >> Both the mobile app and the web app will exchange data with an API gateway using the [Feathers][feathers] framework that can redirect requests to specific API microservices that talk directly to the database.
 We may also deploy a message queue so that messages between microservices can be shared and pushed to predefined users.
 >> ![Architecture Diagram](images/arch_diagram.svg)